 If you had been taking Cymbalta for the management of depression, chances are the symptoms of depression may return as you gradually reduce your dose.
 Be quick to report such symptoms to your doctor.

-In order to ease the returning symptoms especially in the case of management of depression, your doctor may replace Cymbalta with another antidepressant which has milder withdrawal effects, such as Fluoxetine (Prozac).
+In order to ease the returning symptoms especially in the case of management of depression, your doctor may replace Cymbalta with another antidepressant that has milder withdrawal effects.

 3. Maintain Very Helpful Social Connections